Lukeuke/Pythonize.Counter.Net/README.md

 ```

 ## License
 This library is licensed under the MIT License.
-See the <a href="https://github.com/Lukeuke/Pythonize.Counter.Net/blob/main/LICENSE"> LICENSE </a> file for details.
+See the [LICENSE](https://github.com/Lukeuke/Pythonize.Counter.Net/blob/main/LICENSE") file for details.